joinemm/homepage/content/nixos-hetzner-cloud.md

 programs.bash.enableCompletion = true;
 ```

-Finally, enable the user to use `sudo` without password.
+Finally, enable the user to use `sudo` without a password.
 This makes it easier to update the server remotely.

 ```nix
 security.sudo = {